 It is important to say that the provision of land in a good location and at no cost is a key condition for siting Renewed Hope Housing Projects.
 The twelve states covered under this 2023 supplementary budget are those that first provided land.
 I want to assure that states that have not been covered will be included in the Ministry’s 2024 Budget on a first-come, first-served basis, on the condition that they provide land at no cost to enhance affordability.

-At this juncture, I want to appreciate and thank His Excellency, the Executive Governor of Delta State, Rt.
-Hon.
-Sheriff Oborevwori, for promptly granting our request for the provision of land at no cost.
-This singular action has helped us reduce as much as 30% of the cost of the units in this estate for the benefit of potential homeowners.
-This is a dividend of responsible governance, and I applaud Your Excellency for this.
+At this juncture, I want to appreciate and thank His Excellency, the Executive Governor of Osun State, His Excellency Sen. Ademola Adeleke for promptly granting our request for the provision of land at no cost.
+This singular action has helped us to reduce as much as 30% of the cost of the units in this Estate for the benefit of potential homeowners.
+This is a dividend of responsible governance and I applaud Your Excellency for this.

-Long live Delta State and His Excellency, the Executive Governor.
+Long live Osun and His Excellency, the Executive Governor.

 Long live the Federal Republic of Nigeria.